ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: trigger_level

         Specifies the voltage threshold for the trigger subsystem.
 The units are volts.
-This property affects instrument behavior only when the :py:data:`niscope.Session.trigger_type` is set to  :py:data:`~niscope.TriggerType.EDGE`, :py:data:`~niscope.TriggerType.HYSTERESIS`, or :py:data:`~niscope.TriggerType.WINDOW`.
+This property affects instrument behavior only when the :py:attr:`niscope.Session.trigger_type` is set to  :py:data:`~niscope.TriggerType.EDGE`, :py:data:`~niscope.TriggerType.HYSTERESIS`, or :py:data:`~niscope.TriggerType.WINDOW`.
         Valid Values:
         The values of the range and offset parameters in :py:meth:`niscope.Session.configure_vertical` determine the valid range for the trigger level  on the channel you use as the Trigger Source.
 The value you pass for this parameter must meet the following conditions: